statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 ## `respondAlt`

 This action allows participants to provide the adjudicator an alternative set of states that also increases the `turnNumRecord`.
-Participants may wish to sign multiple states with the same `turnNumRecord` for various practical purposes.
+Participants may wish to sign multiple states with the same `turnNumber` for various practical purposes.
 One such purpose is to allow Alice to send money to Bob while Bob is off-line, by sending multiple states at turn `n` with increasing amounts of money allocated to Bob.
 Bob may then reply to whatever state is most desirable to him.